WeAreAugustus/smashi-tizen/README.md

 # Localization

-if you need to put any translated value, add your key value inside lang/lang.js file like :
+If any translation needs to be added to the current project, add them to the lang.js file like so:
 ```
     const __LANG = {
         // English translations